Criminal sanctions

 Romania

-Infringement of health and safety rules can lead to criminal sanctions (where human life has potentially been put in jeopardy).
-Criminal liability is also triggered in cases of repeated breach of the obligation to pay minimum salary or repeated refusal to permit labor inspectors access to any of the company's locations, or to provide them with requested documentation, etc.
+Infringement of health and safety rules may lead to criminal sanctions where human life has potentially been put in jeopardy.
+Criminal liability is also triggered, for example, in cases of repeated breach of the obligation to pay minimum salary, repeated refusal to permit labor inspectors access to any of the company's locations or refusal to provide inspectors with requested documentation.

 Russia